 The Curious Migration of WindyCityParrot.com

-from ZenCart & WordPress to Woocommerce Ep1
+from ZenCart & WordPress to Woocommerce Ep1 ~ Video

-- Migrating from Disqus to WordPress comments
+- Migrating comments from Disqus comments to WordPress comments

-- All WordPress media migrated.
+- All WordPress media migrated (3500 images and videos).

 We’ve embraced cloud computing for its scalability while blending additional custom security features provided by our security team at MageFix.

-- eCommerce templates
+- eCommerce themes and templates

 - “Scaffolding” plugins